arvigeus/AZ-204/Learning Path/Active Directory.md

 ### Discover conditional access

-The Conditional Access feature in Azure Active Directory offers one of several ways that you can use to secure your app and protect a service.
+The Conditional Access feature in Microsoft Entra ID offers one of several ways that you can use to secure your app and protect a service.
 Conditional Access enables developers and enterprise customers to protect services in a multitude of ways including:

 - [Multifactor authentication](https://learn.microsoft.com/en-us/azure/active-directory/authentication/concept-mfa-howitworks)
 - Allowing only Intune enrolled devices to access specific services